 Ever heard of Fowling?
 It’s a cross between bowling and football (with a bit of corn hole for good measure).
 You stand next to the board full of bowling pins, you on one end and your opponent on the other.
 The object is to knock down the bowling pins on your opponent’s side… with a football.
 Tip: I was surprised by how much I like this.
 I wasn’t sure if I’d like it because I can’t throw a football to save my life but it ended up being a FUN date night.

 Enjoy a chill date as you watch the planes come and go at Lunken Airport.
-Walk or bike the Lunken Airport trail, hit some golf balls, act like a kid on the playground, and/or dine at Sky Galley.
+Walk or bike the Lunken Airport trail, hit some golf balls, or act like a kid on the playground.

 Get out on the lake at Miami Whitewater Forest.
 You can rent kayaks, pedal boats, paddle boards, canoes, and more.
 Turn it into a romantic date with a Swan Paddle Boat!